-Your ETX model telescope is a precision optical instrument designed to yield a lifetime of rewarding observations.
-Given the care and respect due any precision instrument, the telescope will rarely require factory servicing or maintenance.
-Use the following guidelines:
+The LX65 is a precision optical instrument designed to yield a lifetime of rewarding viewing.

+Given the care and respect due any precision instrument, the LX65 will rarely, if ever, require factory servicing.
+Maintenance guidelines include:
-1. Avoid cleaning the telescope's optics: a little dust on the front surface of the telescope's correcting lens causes virtually no degradation of image quality and should not be considered reason to clean the lens.

-2. When absolutely necessary, remove dust from the front lens with gentle strokes of a camel-hair brush or blow it off with an ear syringe (available at any pharmacy).
-Do not use a commercial photographic lens cleaner.

-3. You may remove organic materials (e.g., fingerprints) from the front lens with a solution of 3 parts distilled water to 1 part isopropyl alcohol.
-A single drop of biodegradable dish washing soap may be added per pint of solution.
+- Avoid cleaning the telescope's optics: a little dust on the front surface of the telescope's correcting lens causes virtually no degradation of image quality and should not be considered reason to clean the lens. - When absolutely necessary, dust on the front lens should be removed with gentle strokes of a camel hair brush or blown off with an ear syringe (available at any pharmacy).
+DO NOT use a commercial photographic lens cleaner. - 3.
+Organic materials (e.g., fingerprints) on the front lens may be removed with a solution of 3 parts distilled water to 1 part isopropyl alcohol.
+You may also add 1 drop of biodegradable dishwashing soap per pint of solution.
 Use soft, white facial tissues and make short, gentle strokes.
-Change tissues often.

-Caution: Do not use scented, colored or lotioned tissues or damage could result to the optics.

-4. In the very rare situation where cleaning the inside surface of the corrector lens becomes necessary, unthread the lens cell located at the front of the main tube.
-The entire correcting lens and secondary mirror system are mounted in this cell.
-You may use the lens-cleaner solution described in step 3 to clean the inside surface of the lens.

-Caution: For ETX 90/125 users: Do not touch the aluminized circular surface of the secondary mirror with a finger, a tissue or any other object.
-This will almost certainly scratch the mirror surface.

-Note: For ETX 90/125 users: When cleaning the inside surface of the correcting lens, leave the lens mounted in its metal cell throughout the process.
-Do not remove the lens from its metal housing or optical alignment of the lens will be lost.

-5. If your ETX model is used outdoors on a humid night, telescope surfaces may accumulate water condensation.
-While such condensation does not normally cause any damage to the telescope, it is recommended that the entire telescope be wiped down with a dry cloth before being packed away.
+Change tissues often. - 4.
+CAUTION: Do not use scented or lotioned tissues that can damage the optics. - 5.
+Do not, for any reason, remove the correcting plate from its machined housing for cleaning or other purposes.
+You will almost certainly not be able to replace the corrector in its proper rotational orientation and serious degradation of optical performance will result.
+Meade Instruments assumes no liability for damage incurred to the telescope in this way. - 6.
+If the LX65 is used outdoors on a humid night, water condensation on the telescope surfaces will probably result.
+While such condensation does not normally cause any damage to the telescope, it is recommended that the entire telescope be wiped down with a dry cloth before the telescope is packed away.
 Do not, however, wipe any of the optical surfaces.
-Rather, simply allow the telescope to sit for some time in warm indoor air, so that the wet optical surfaces can dry unattended.
-In addition, the dust cap should not be placed back on to the optical tube until the telescope is thoroughly dry.

-6. If your ETX model is not to be used for an extended period, perhaps for one month or more, it is advisable to remove the eight AA-size batteries from inside the drive base.
-Batteries left installed for prolonged periods may leak, causing damage to the telescope's electronic circuitry (see Assembling the tripod, page 5).
+Rather, simply allow the telescope to sit for some time in the warm indoor air, so that the wet optical surfaces can dry unattended. - 7.
+If the LX65 is not to be used for an extended period, perhaps for one month or more, it is advisable to remove the batteries from the

-7. The super-gloss painted finish of any ETX model's optical tube may fade if left in direct sunlight for prolonged periods.

-8. Do not leave your ETX model outdoors on a warm day or inside a sealed car for an extended period of time; excessive ambient temperatures can damage the telescope's internal lubrication and electronic circuitry.
+- telescope.
+Batteries left in the telescope for prolonged periods may leak, causing damage to the telescope's electronic circuitry. - Do not leave the LX65 inside a sealed car on a warm summer day; excessive ambient temperatures can damage the telescope's internal lubrication and electronic circuitry.